bonohub13/algebra/README.md

 # C++ package that is meant for calculating simple algebra
 ## ::::: DOCUMENTATIONS :::::
 - Vertex
-    - Does simple algebra (add, subtract, multiply, and divide) with vertex
+    - Does simple algebra (add, subtract, and multiply) with vertex
     - Handles vertex with int, double, and float
         - all data types of parameters within a vertex must match